 Amanda Schneider, 2005 PBF Fellow at Community Legal Services, is a Staff Attorney at Children's Legal Alliance, part of Legal Services of Eastern Missouri.
 She advocates primarily in the area of special education law.

-Aniko Schwarcz, 2008 PBF Fellow at the National Employment Lawyers Association, is a Contract Attorney at Cohen Milstein SEllers & Toll PLLC in Washington, DC.
-Aniko works in the civil rights practice group focusing on follow up to the Wal-Mart Stores v.
+Aniko Schwarcz, 2008 PBF Fellow at the National Employment Lawyers Association, is a Staff Attorney at Cohen Milstein Sellers & Toll PLLC in Washington, DC.
+Aniko joined the firm in 2013 and works in the civil rights practice group focusing on follow-up to the Wal-Mart Stores v.
 Dukes class action lawsuit and other class action employment discrimination litigation.
+Aniko received her J.D. from the University of Maryland School of Law in 2011.
+In addition to her law degree, she holds an M.S.W. from the University of Maryland's School of Social Work.

 Michelle Seifert, 2001 PBF Fellow at HERE Local 2, is a Senior Legal Recruiter at the Fillmore SEarch Group in San Francisco.